Yatte Yattah: Max Atkins

-Former Shoalhaven mayor from 1987 to 1999 and award-winning breeder of stud French Limousin beef cattle at former Willowbank Estate, Yatte Yattah.
+Max Atkins was mayor of Shoalhaven from 1987 until 1999 and an award-winning breeder of stud French Limousin beef cattle at former Willowbank Estate, Yatte Yattah.
 Atkins' historic house was destroyed in the Currowan fire.

-Historic Buildings
+Historic buildings

 Yatte Yattah has several heritage listed homes dating from early settlement in the 1830s.

 Kendall Dale

 One of the oldest residences on the South Coast.
 A heritage listed Victorian Georgian house constructed from rendered rubble.
 It was built by convicts in 1848 after the original homestead burned down.
-Located on the Princes Highway, Yatte Yattah.
+It is located on the Princes Highway.

 Boolgatta House

 Boolgatta is one of the finest homesteads in the Shoalhaven.
 The Victorian Georgian Mansion was constructed by James Poole for pioneer James Warden.
-James Warden designed Boolgatta house to rival the prestige of Airlie House owned by his brother and bitter rival, David Warden.
-It is located on the Princes Highway, Yatte Yattah.
+Warden designed the house to rival the prestige of Airlie House owned by his brother and bitter rival, David Warden.
+It is located on the Princes Highway.

 Kirmington

 Kirmington is a Victorian Georgian residence listed on the Register of the National Estate for its historical significance.
-It is located on the Kendall Dale estate on the Princes Highway, Yatte Yattah.
+It is located on the Kendall Dale estate on the Princes Highway.

 Whoppindally House

 Whoppindally is a heritage listed farmhouse constructed in 1867 for Thomas Robert and Margaret Kendall.
-It is located on the Princes Highway, Yatte Yattah.
+It is located on the Princes Highway.

 Yatte Yattah Cheese Factory

 The Yatte Yattah Cheese Factory was built by the Yatteyattah Co-operative Dairy Company in 1907 with the objective to produce butter.
 The location for the building was chosen for its proximity to the 'rich loamy soils' of Boolgatta Flat which produced high quality dairy.
-As on 2023 the building has since been repurposed but remains highly visble at E380 Princes Highway, Yatte Yattah.
+As of 2023 the building has been repurposed but remains highly visible at E380 Princes Highway.

-Former Yatte Yattah Public School and schoolmaster’s residence
+Former Yatte Yattah Public School and schoolmaster's residence

-In the 19th Century and before the establishment of Milton just to the North, Yatte Yattah had been the designated site for a new town.
+In the 19th century and before the establishment of Milton just to the north, Yatte Yattah had been the designated site for a new town.
 A school and post office were built.
 Both heritage listed buildings were destroyed in the Currowan fire.
-The location was at 8A Tierney Road, Yatte Yattah.
-Images of the formery heritage listed buildings are scarce.
+The location was at 8A Tierney Road.
+Images of the formerly heritage listed buildings are scarce.